+C8.
+Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-X Yes □No
+A. Does your institution make use of S degree-seeking applicants? ✓ Ye or SAT Subject T est scores in adm ission decisions for first-time, first-yea

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2010.
+If yes, place check marks in the appropriate Fall 2015. oriate boxes below to reflect your institution's policies for use in n admission for

-ADMISSION

-Require Recommend Require for Consider If Not
+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

-SAT or ACT $\square$ Some Submitted Used ☐

-ACT only H H H H

-SAT only H H H H H

-SAT and SAT Subject Tests or H H H H H
+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT

-ACT

 SAT Subject Tests

-B. If your institution will make use of th o ACT in ac Amiesian desision for first time firs t voor dogroo soo kina applicante for fol

-2010, please indicate which ONE of the i i i i i i i i i i i i

-admissions process): o ronowing . applico (rogaraloc o or whomler the t Withing Goor G Will Do 3 4004 117 1110

-ACT with Writing component requi ired

-X ACT with Writing component reco mmended.

-ACT with or without Writing compo onent accep oted

-مطلا محدد الثيد CAT as ACT ass a ale all that ample

-C. Please indicate how your institution will use the SAT OF ACT essa ay component; cn eck all that apply.
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with Writing component required X_ACT with Writing component recommended X_ACT with or without Writing component accepted C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

 SAT ess ay ACT essa v

-For admission X X ,
+For admission ,

 For placement

 For advising

 In place of an application es sav

-As a validity check on the ap ssay
+As a validity check on the ap ssav 🗆

-No college policy as of now
+No college policy as of now 1

 Not using essay component

-D. In addition, does your institution use applicants test scores for a cademic advising ?

-F. Latart data boombish OAT as AOT . la a na a a b -11 4 - A

-E. Latest date by which SAT or ACT

-Latest date by which SAT Subject F. If necessary, use this space to cla udanta ar if tac to ara

-not required of some students): B is ale

-Students must earn a minimum ma

-requirements may be admitted on ntyfour credits with a grade point ave 3 1 1 3 1 ,

-•

-C Places indicate which tests were . / -1-
+D. In addition, does your institution us X yes no E. Latest date by which SAT or ACT Latest date by which SAT Subject If necessary, use this space to clarify your t Beginning Fall 2005, new math proficiency SAT.
+Students who do not meet admissions completing twenty-four credits with a grade Test scores mus Test scores est policies (e. damissions st requirements at be received for must be received g., if tests are recommandards were adopted may be admitted on a fall-term admission of fall-term admission of fall-term administration of fall-term admission of fall-term admissi on August 28 nission nts, or if tests are not a minimum math score e of: 17 on ACT or 420 on

-G. Please indicate which tests your i nstitution us ses for placemen t (e.g., state tests s):
+G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT \boxtimes

-SAT 🔀 ACT
+ACT \boxtimes

 SAT Subject Tests

-AP
+AP \boxtimes

-CLEP
+CLEP \boxtimes

-Institutional Exam
+Institutional Exam \boxtimes

-State Exam (specify): Institutional exam is UN Math (ALEKS) a nd State exam is Writing Assessme nt for MT reside ents.
+State Exam (specify): Institutional exam is UM Math (ALEKS) and State exam is Writing Assessment for MT residents.

-(-1 )/ ( ==: 15) @ .
-3

 Freshman Profile

-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2008, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2013, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in fall 2008 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year (freshman) students enrolled in Fall 2013 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.